Menu

 BASIC TRAIL INFO

-The suburbs around Mooloolaba and all the way to Caloundra are fairly built up.
-Apart from some coastal walks, there are some wonderful gems in little pockets of rainforest or dry eucalypt forest.
+Apart from some coastal walks, there are also some wonderful gems in little pockets of rainforest, dry eucalypt forest or around lakes.

 BASIC TRAIL INFO